eclipse-xpanse/policy-man/README.md

       --log.path string    The path of the log (default "stdout") -p, --port string        The port of the HTTP server
 ```

+### Use Swagger UI

+Open internet browser and navigate to the url [http://localhost:9443/swagger/index.html](http://localhost:9443/swagger/index.html).
+View and Call APIs on the page of swagger UI.

 ## Evaluate the input by a policy list